The Election Commission of India (ECI) is a constitutional

 sets limits on poll related expenditure by the candidates during election

 campaigns.
-The commission appoints officers of
+The commission appoints officers of Indian

-from the Income Tax Department as Election Observers.
+Revenue Service from the Income Tax Department as Election Observers.
 The

 commission takes details of the candidate’s assignment in an affidavit at the